ajkapilan/AJ_Kapilan_Data_Science_Portfolio/Single_Unit_PSTH_Plots.md

 ### PSTH for all conditions and contrasts
 This code utilizes single-unit electrode data.
 The output creates 20 (2 columns by 10 rows) Peri-Stimulus Time Histogram plots.
 These plots were based of of 10 different stimulus intensities where spacetimes of electrodes were measured.
+For loops are a powerful tool that allows me to utlize code to run the same code for multiple participants.
+For long loops like this it is best to go one line at a time and explain to yourself what you are trying to do with this line.
+Its easier to figure it all out for one participant first and then altering it to fit the rest of the participant data.

 I found this code to be one of the most difficult codes I had created in my short coding lifespan.